tallforasmurf/CHIP8IDE/readme.md

 Morrison's letter correctly describes the operation of the SHR and SHL instructions: the value from the source register, V*s*, is shifted and the result is placed in the target register V*t* (`Vt = Vs<<1` and `Vt = Vs>>1`).

-Somehow this became lost over time and an incorrect interpretation has propogated online which assumes that the value was shifted in-place (`Vt = Vt<<1` etc).
+Somehow this became lost over time and an incorrect interpretation has propogated online which assumes that the value was shifted in-place (`Vs = Vs<<1` etc).
 This may have been because most programs that used the instructions *intended* for the shift to happen in-place, so they coded the same register number for V*t* and V*s* (e.g. `SL V5,V5`).
 At least two of the emulators I've looked at have this incorrect implementation, and CowGod's influential CHIP-8 Technical Reference also has it wrong.

 The correct interpretation of the shift instructions was clarified in a recent exchange at the [Yahoo VIP Group](https://groups.yahoo.com/neo/groups/rcacosmac/conversations/messages/328).